tatut/json-schema/README.md

 The project is tested against [JSON-Schema-Test-Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite) and passes most of the tests.

-The macro version has problems with huge schemas (like loading the meta schema) as the generated code is too large for a single function.
+The macro version has problems with recursive and huge schemas.
+A schema that later links to itself with a "#" pointer causes an ever expanding macro expansion to take place and fails.
+That case requires a rethink of the macro version.
+The macro may also fail when the generated function would exceed the JVM limit on allowed code in a single method (64k).

+Currently there are 46 tests with 642 assertions.

 ## Usage